pseudo0244/breathship/README.md

 1. Create a new project in [Supabase](https://supabase.com)
 2. Go to the SQL Editor in your Supabase dashboard
-3. Copy and paste the entire contents of `database_schema.sql`
+3. Copy and paste the entire contents of `database_complete.sql`
 4. Execute the SQL script
 5. Note down your Supabase URL and anon key

-**If you get errors about existing objects:**
+**The script handles everything automatically:**
+- ✅ **Enum constraints** - Automatically converts any existing enum constraints
-- The script now includes `DROP IF EXISTS` statements to handle existing objects
+- ✅ **Existing objects** - Uses `DROP IF EXISTS` to handle conflicts
+- ✅ **Complete setup** - Creates all tables, indexes, triggers, and policies
+- ✅ **Default data** - Inserts sample content, blogs, sessions, and testimonials
+- ✅ **Verification** - Shows confirmation and record counts

+**For complete reset (optional):**
+- Uncomment the reset section at the top of `database_complete.sql`
-- If you still get errors, run `database_reset.sql` first to completely clear the database, then run `database_schema.sql`
+- This will completely clear the database before setup

 ### 4. Configure Environment Variables